 How Big Are L Cups?
-L Breast Size, Volume & Measurements
+L Cup Bra Size, Measurements & Best Bras (UK Guide)

 L cups are part of the extended UK bra sizing system and represent a cup size between KK and LL.
-Many people searching how big are L cups want to understand the bust difference, cup volume and where this size fits within the UK bra size sequence.
+Many people searching how big are L cups or researching an L cup bra size want to understand the bust difference, cup volume and where this size fits within the UK bra size sequence.

-A L cup is part of the extended UK bra sizing system and sits between KK and LL in the cup size sequence.
+An L cup bra size is part of the extended UK bra sizing system and sits between KK and LL in the cup size sequence.
 It represents roughly a 17 inch difference between the bra band size and the fullest bust measurement.

 The typical progression around this size is: K → KK → L → LL.